 Ease of Use

-Other than simple startup and use procedures, some mowers have advanced safety features.
+Other than simple startup and use procedures, some electric lawn mowers have advanced safety features.
 Removable lockout switches allow users to keep children from accidentally starting the mower.
 Throttle bars or triggers a user can release to quickly shut down the mower are also important, especially in the event of a fall.

 Weight and Storage